piousbox/bjjcollective_railsapp_2015/README.md

 TODO
 ====
-@TODO: There needs to be disaster recovery
 @TODO: Show of a merit badge should have human url
 @TODO: Video2 is video. video is video_legacy
 @TODO: Video link should be human-readable
 @TODO: I should not be able to create a video linked to both a badge and a questset. (polymorphism)
 @TODO: All questsets are shaded, and once you accomplish a questset, the pic changes, and the next one opens up
 @TODO: Be able to delete questsets
-@TODO: Better s3 creds for BJJC

 Deployment
 ==========